floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 In the conditional relative jump instruction **JR cc,d**, the memory read directly follows the opcode fetch.
-If the branch is taken, 5 clock cycles are added, otherwise the instruction ends with the memory read machine cycle (so the branch behaviour is identical swith DJNZ and JR):
+If the branch is taken, 5 clock cycles are added, otherwise the instruction ends with the memory read machine cycle (so the branch behaviour is identical with DJNZ and JR):

 ```
 JR cc,d - branch taken